nikigarg30/freshersbatch-oct16/README.txt

-this is a basic instruction file for assignment submission
+this is a basic instruction file for assignment